hossamrizk/TF-and-Pytorch/README.md

 # TF-and-Pytorch
-Welcome to my repository of deep learning models!
+Welcome to my repository of Tensorflow and pytorch frameworks!
 Explore a variety of models for tasks like image classification, transfer learning, linear regression, and logistic regression.

 ## Models Included